Skip to Main Content

 Laura Gariepy

-Laura Gariepy has over eight years of experience in personal finance, with expertise on personal loans, insurance, student loans, and mortgages.
-Her work has appeared on U.S. News & World Report, FinanceBuzz, GOBankingRates, and USA TODAY Blueprint.
+Laura Gariepy has spent more than six years covering finance and is an expert on personal loans, insurance, student loans, and mortgages.
+Her work has been featured by U.S. News & World Report, GOBankingRates, and USA TODAY Blueprint.